 If only one document meets your search criteria it will be displayed immediately.

+If more than one document is found all documents relating to your search will appear in a list.
 If more than one document is found new sections will appear at the bottom of the screen.
 The search criteria you have entered will be hidden but can be redisplayed by clicking the plus sign ('+') at the top left of the screen.